-Additionally, in the normal course of business, and taking into consideration that YPF is the largest oil and gas company in Argentina, its client/suppliers' portfolio encompasses both private sector entities as well as national, provincial and municipal public sector entities.
-As required by IAS 24 "Related Party Disclosures", among the major transactions referred to above the most important are the provision of fuel oil to CAMMESA, which will be used in thermal power plants, and the purchases of energy from CAMMESA (the operations for the nine-month periods ended September 30, 2013, amounted to 1,698 and 580, respectively, and for September 30, 2012 amounted to 1,422 and 368, while the net balance as of September 30, 2013 and December 31, 2012 was a receivable of 446 and 96, respectively); the regasification service provided to ENARSA in the regasification projects of GNL in Escobar and Bahía Blanca and the purchase of natural gas from ENARSA, which ENARSA imports from Bolivia (the operations for the nine-month periods ended September 30, 2013 amounted 896 and 477, respectively, and for September 30, 2012 amounted 1,154 and 854, respectively, while the net balance as of September 30, 2013, and December 31, 2012, was a receivable of 774 and 356, respectively); the provision of jet fuel to Aerolíneas Argentinas S.A. and Austral Líneas Aéreas Cielos del Sur S.A. (the operations for the nine-month periods ended September 30, 2013 and 2012 amounted 1,088 and 572, respectively, while the net balance as of September 30, 2013, and December 31, 2012, was a receivable of 85 and 61, respectively); the benefits of the incentive scheme for the Additional Injection of natural gas (see "Gas agreement" in Note 11.c) with the Department of Federal Planning Investment and Services (the operations for the nine-month period ended on September 30, 2013 amounted to 3,295, while the net balance as of September 30, 2013, and December 31, 2012, was a receivable of 2,468 and 82, respectively) and the compensation for providing gas oil to public transport of passengers at a differential price with the Argentine Secretariat of Domestic Commerce (the operations for the nine-month period ended on September 30, 2013, amounted to 1,561, while the net balance as of that date was a receivable of 41).
+Additionally, in the normal course of business, and taking into consideration that YPF is the main oil and gas company in Argentina, its client/suppliers' portfolio encompasses both private sector entities as well as national, provincial and municipal public sector entities.
+As required by IAS 24 "Related party disclosures", among the major transactions above mentioned the most important are the provision of fuel oil to CAMMESA, which is destined to thermal power plants, and the purchases of energy to the mentioned company by YPF, and electric energy sales to CAMMESA and fuel oil purchase by YPF Energía Eléctrica (the operations of sale and purchase for the year ended on December 31, 2013 amounted to 2,930 and 792, respectively, and for the year ended December 31, 2012, amounted to 1,993 and 454, respectively, while the net balance as of December 31, 2013 and 2012 was a receivable of 455 and 96, respectively); the regasification service provided to ENARSA in the regasification projects of GNL in Escobar and Bahía Blanca and the purchase of natural gas to ENARSA, imported by the mentioned company from Bolivia (the operations for the year ended December 31, 2013, amounted to 1,015 and 1,107, respectively, and for the year ended December 31, 2012 amounted to 1,371 and 895, respectively, while the net balance as of December 31, 2013 and 2012 was a receivable of 430 and 356, respectively); the provision of jet fuel to

+Aerolíneas Argentinas S.A. and Austral Líneas Aéreas Cielos del Sur S.A. (the operations for the year ended December 31, 2013 and 2012, amounted to 1,495 and 777, while the balance as of December 31, 2013 and 2012 was a receivable of 104 and 61, respectively).
+The benefits of the incentive scheme for the Additional Injection of natural gas, among others, (see "Gas agreement" in Note 11.c) with the Department of Federal Planning Investment and Services (the operations for the year ended December 31, 2013 and 2012, amounted to 4,289 and 82, respectively, while the net balance as of that date was a receivable of 1,787 and 82, respectively) and the compensation for providing gas oil to public transport of passengers at a differential price with the Argentine Secretariat of Domestic Commerce (the operations for the year ended December 31, 2013, amounted to 2,208, while the net balance as of that date was a receivable of 116).
 Such transactions are generally based on medium-term agreements and are provided according to general market or regulatory conditions, as applicable.
-Additionally, the Company has entered into certain financing transactions with entities related to the national public sector, as defined in IAS 24, whose main operations are described in Note 2.i) of these financial statements.
+Additionally, the Company has entered into certain financing and insurance transactions with entities related to the national public sector, as defined in IAS 24.
+Such transactions consist of certain financial transactions that are described in Note 2.i) of these consolidated financial statements, and transactions with Nación Seguros S.A. related to certain insurance policies contracts, and in connection therewith, to the reimbursement from the insurance coverage for the incident occurred in Refinería La Plata in April, 2013 (for further detail see Note 11.b).